Montauk County Park: Third House

 Running from west to east, First House, Second House and Third House were the first residences constructed on the eastern tip of Long Island after the keeper's quarters at Montauk Point Lighthouse.
 They were built in the 18th century for the cattle keepers who drove horses, sheep, and cattle to graze in Montauk each year from May through November.
-During the summers, as many as 6,000 cattle, horses and sheep roamed pastures in Montauk, having been brought from as far west as Patchogue, a distance of approximately 70 mi.
+During summers, as many as 6,000 cattle, horses and sheep roamed pastures in Montauk, having been brought from as far west as Patchogue, a distance of approximately 70 mi.

 First House was located near what is now Hither Hills State Park in Napeague and no longer exists.
 Second House is located at the west end of Montauk village and is now operated as a museum.
 Third House is used as the headquarters of Deep Hollow Ranch.
 In 1879 Arthur Bensen bought virtually all of the land on the eastern end from Napeague to Montauk Point.
 The purchase was intended to force the Montaukett off the land.
 Benson made Third House his residence, hoping to develop the area as a summer resort following Austin Corbin's extension of the Long Island Rail Road to Montauk.

 Camp Wikoff

-Benson failed to realize his plans.
-He sold much of the land to the federal government for Army, Navy, and eventually Air Force, bases.
+Benson failed to realize his plans, and sold much of the land to the federal government, which used it for Army, Navy, and eventually Air Force bases.

 Camp Wikoff, constructed on 5000 acres of land, was used to quarantine 29,000 soldiers, including Theodore Roosevelt and the Rough Riders, at the conclusion of the Spanish–American War to prevent the spread of yellow fever and other tropical diseases.
 It was named for Col. Charles A. Wikoff of the 22nd U.S. Infantry, who was killed in the San Juan Heights assaults of the Spanish–American War.

 During World War II, sections of Camp Wikoff were developed for massive gun emplacements and concrete observation bunkers as part of the New York coastal defense.
 During the Cold War, a large radar tower was built at the Camp Hero section.
 Later the camp was abandoned by the military and sectioned off in three state parks.

 Three state parks that include portions of the federal military complex and its infrastructure have been established: